ni-phy/GPR_Stocks/README.md

 # GPR_Stocks
 Experimental project on using GPR as a long term equity statistical model.

 GPRs incorporate uncertainties in the model developement.
 This can prove a useful tool when dealing with noisy data (i.e. astrophysics, stock market).
+Essentially each point (or each day's close here) is modeled as a gaussian distribuition which is correlated the other points using the kernel.
+This may remind of random walks where the next step is only depended on the currect step.
 The project aims at exploring GPR as an analysis tool.
 Summary of the project plan:

 -Use method of moving averages to get clean data